yatingcheng87/Li-project/analysis for sequencing data from Li-s lab/protocol for running sequencing analysis.md

 Problem with the current R script
 "It looks like two or more levels of classification are needed to run the differential expression script.
 It seems to work if I add one more test column to your key file.
 Thanks for finding this.
 If you're interested, use this key file and add "test" to the factors and design commands, and try.
 It should work.
 I'll talk to Jason and fix this. " - from Kumaran.

+"the line staring with scaled.counts in your code is supposed to save the normalized counts.
+However, the equation for obtaining the normalized counts turned out to be wrong and the line should be changed as follows: y=calcNormFactors(y) f=y$samples$lib.size * y$samples$norm.factors/mean(y$samples$lib.size*y$samples$norm.factors) scaled.counts=round(t(t(counts)/f)*mean(f))" - from Eunji

+"sel = grepl("MT-.*", rownames(counts)) + grepl("ERCC-.*", rownames(counts)) + grepl("mt-.*", rownames(counts))
+Originally, this line was written in order to remove ERCCs and mitochondria under the assumption that their names start with ERCC and MT, respectively.
+However, you can easily check out that this code removes other genes as well.
+Also, if you want to keep everything, you should change this line accordingly or delete the part." - from Eunji

 Therefore, if you only have one level of classification, you have to add an additional artificial one.
 This step might be confusing.
 In addition, you can read the output results when using the R script in the R console.
 It is easier for you to catch up error and understand each step.

-There are different ways that you can utilize the result you get from the pipeline  in the R. For the detail, please check the detailed comment in the R script. exact-test-for Li-3-23-2017.R
+There are different ways that you can utilize the result you get from the pipeline  in the R. For the detail, please check the detailed comment in the R script. exact-test-for Li-3-23-2017.R.
+I have incoporated what Eunji suggested in the R script.
 (https://www.bioconductor.org/packages/devel/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf  The edgeR manual will be good sourse to get help. )

-Since there are only two groups for comparision, we used the exact T test, if you have multiple groups or multiple classification, you can easily modify the script to run the GLM test
+Since there are only two groups for comparision, we used the exact T test, if you have multiple groups or multiple classification, you can easily modify the script to run the GLM test.

+If you don't have the package in your local computer. you